TOP 10 CHEMICALS TO AVOID

 Common preservatives that release formaldehyde, a known carcinogen, that is irritating to the mucous membranes and known to cause contact dermatitis, headaches and internal bleeding.

 Common preservatives that are linked to breast cancer.

 Commonly used as a plasticizer in everything from skincare, cosmetics, nail polish, perfume to hair products and deodorants.
 Known to cause damage to the liver, kidneys, lungs and reproductive system.
 Suspected of causing birth defects, lowering sperm counts and a breast cancer risk.

-A petroleum by-product that interferes with the skin’s natural functions, clogs the pores, exacerbates acne, and is highly likely to be contaminated with carcinogens that are linked to breast cancer.
+Petroleum by-products interfere with the skin’s natural functions, clog the pores, exacerbates acne, and are highly likely to be contaminated with carcinogens that are linked to breast cancer.

 Propylene Glycol and Polyethylene Glycol (PEG)

 Made from the same chemical that is used to create anti-freeze, this chemical easily penetrates the skin and is linked to damage of the liver, kidneys and brain.

 Commonly used foaming agent that is considered a skin irritant and carcinogen, and is known to cause skin rashes and allergic reactions.
 SLS is absorbed into the body via skin application and mimics the activity of estrogen.
 This has a variety of health implications ranging from PMS, decreased fertility in men as well as an increase in cancers such as breast cancer in women.
 It is often disguised in “natural” products with the term “derived from coconut”.
 It is particularly irritating to the eyes.
 SLS is often contaminated with dioxane, a known carcinogen.

 These chemicals can react with other ingredients in the cosmetic product to form potent carcinogenic chemicals called nitrosamines, that are linked with liver, stomach, bladder and esophagus cancers.